 RUNNING THE GUN – Performing all necessary manipulations (such as loading, unloading, or clearing jams) to keep the firearm functioning as designed.

-SABOT – A lightweight carrier surrounding a heavier projectile of reduced caliber, allowing a firearm to shoot ammunition for which it is not chambered.
+SABOT – A lightweight carrier surrounding a heavier projectile of reduced caliber.
+This allows a firearm to shoot ammunition for which it is not chambered.
 For example, a hunter could use his .30-30 deer rifle to shoot small game with .22 centerfire bullets.

-SAFETY – Conscientiously following the Four Rules every single time you handle a firearm.
+SAFETY – Conscientiously following the Firearm Safety Rules every single time you handle a firearm.

 SAFETY (MECHANICAL) – A mechanical device used to block the firing pin or trigger such that the firearm cannot be fired.